 The general balance principle is based on stress tests in line with European-style ALM requirements.
-Besides stress tests, the specific balance principle also includes a number of structural limits, which means in practice that issuers must comply with a structural pass-through set-up.
+Besides stress tests, the specific balance principle also includes a number of structural limits, which in practice means that issuers must comply with a structural pass-through set-up.